What's Happening Around the Watershed?

 The Gills Creek Watershed Association is working with the Penny team to include best management practices (BMP) to control stormwater run-off, improve water quality, reduce litter, and control flooding.
 The plan also includes access for recreational activities including walking trails and boardwalks, canoeing and kayaking, and nature viewing opportunities.

-Areas of focus are improvements to the Crowson Road corridor between the Cross Hill Market and the former KMart, the Midlands Tech campus parking lot, Gills Creek Parkway, and the extensive natural areas from Rosewood Drive to Shop Road.
+Areas of focus are improvements to the Crowson Road corridor between the Cross Hill Market and Rosewood Crossing, the Midlands Tech campus parking lot, Gills Creek Parkway, and the extensive natural areas from Rosewood Drive to Shop Road.

 See the Gills Creek Greenway A page